fernandoaestrella/easy-carpool/documentation/design doc.md

     - Carpool name
     - User's email
     - Departure time zone selector (needed for automatically deleting past events 6 hours after they have happened)
-    - Create button (Big Button)
+    - Create button (Big Button component)
   - Outputs 2 urls: 1 for Carpool Matching page, and another for the Edit Carpool page
 - Edit Carpool
   - Form fields:
     - Name
     - Email
     - Departure time zone selector
-    - Update button (Big Button)
+    - Update button (Big Button component)
-    - Delete button (Big Button) (uses confirmation dialog before deleting) (deleted carpool urls take to the Page Doesn't Exist screen if opened) (after deleting, take to the Create New One Way Carpool page)
+    - Delete button (Big Button component) (uses confirmation dialog before deleting) (deleted carpool urls take to the Page Doesn't Exist screen if opened) (after deleting, take to the Create New One Way Carpool page)
 - Carpool Matching
   - 2 tabs menu
     1. My Registration (if it has not been submitted yet, provides button to create a new one)